uhahne/Mathe_MKB/README.md

 - In *line 83* the animation loop is called and the cube is rotated if the `doAnimate` variable is `true`.
 - In *line 71* the function `printMatrix(matrix)` is defined which prints out matrix values on the console.
 Note that three.js internally stores matrices in column-major order.

+### Example #2
+The second example is inspired from the [three.js WebGL camera example](https://threejs.org/examples/webgl_camera.html).
+After running `npx vite` navgiate to [webgl_camera.html](http://127.0.0.1:5173/webgl_camera.html) (check the port, if this link does not work).

+The application shows a side by side comparison of the rendered image (left) and how the camera space is defined (right).
+The scene can also be changed with the [Orbit controls](https://threejs.org/docs/index.html#examples/en/controls/OrbitControls) and you can switch between orthographic and perspective camera using the keys `o` and `p` as in the other example.

+#### Code hints to wbgl_camera.html
+Here the JavaScript code is embedded in the html file.
+This file also refers to the CSS file [main.css](./camerasThreeJS/main.css) so that the layout is a bit nicer.